adrianbrad/psqltest/README.md

 Go package providing testing utilities for PostgreSQL.

 - Open a new PostgreSQL database connection that runs in an SQL transaction.
 Powered by: https://github.com/DATA-DOG/go-txdb
-- Insert data into a PostgreSQL using `yaml` files.